Kaizoku99/hijraah/docs/mistral-ocr-integration.md

 // Ask a question about a document const answer = await askDocumentQuestion( "https://example.com/document.pdf",
-  "What is the main topic of this document?"
+  "What is the main topic of this document?",
 );

 console.log(answer); // The AI-generated answer based on document content